 Urban Rez, produced by the Cornerstone Theater in Los Angeles in 2016, is about the day-to-day life of the more than 140,000 Native Americans who live in Los Angeles County.
-Native Nation, which premiered at the Salt River Pima-Maricopa Indian Community in Phoenix in 2019, was a collaboration between Cornerstone and ASU Gammage in Tempe, Arizona.
+Native Nation, hosted by the Salt River Pima-Maricopa Indian Community in Phoenix, premiered in 2019, and was a collaboration between Cornerstone and ASU Gammage in Tempe, Arizona.
 The state is home to more than 386,000 Native Americans.

 The fact that Urban Rez, Native Nation and a so far untitled work-in-progress set in South Dakota are now part of a trilogy is a testament to the universality of the Indigenous experience in North America—and to the power of serendipity.

 Indeed Native Nation, the show’s Arizona installment, wasn’t even a glint in the writer’s eye until a chance meeting between Garcés and Michael Reed, senior director of programs and organizational initiatives for Gammage at Arizona State University.
 Garcés and Reed happened to be on a panel together at Western Arts Alliance’s annual conference in Los Angeles in 2016.
 Garcés’s presentation about Urban Rez piqued Reed’s interest so much that he approached Garcés immediately after the discussion ended to talk about replicating the project in Arizona.